How to Remove Rust From Cast Iron Grill Pan

 • Try to put a paper towel between the pan and anything you place it on.

-• Store in a dry place – Keeping the cast iron in a dry area will prevent rusting.
+• Store in a dry place – Keeping the cast iron dry will prevent rusting.

-• If your cast iron pan has not been fully seasoned, try to avoid cooking acidic goods in it.
+• Avoid cooking acidic goods if your cast iron pan has not been fully seasoned.

-And there you have it, a guide on how to remove rust from the cast iron grill pan.
+And there you have it, a guide on removing rust from the cast iron grill pan.
 I hope you have found these simple steps helpful.

 Proper care will be vital in preventing your cast iron grill from rusting.
 Cast iron grill pans will continue to be a staple item in the kitchen that gets better with age.
 Proper cleaning will allow you to have the cast iron grill pan for a lifetime.